SpecterOps/presentations/SO-CON 2024/Elad Shamir - NTLM The Legacy Protocol That Won't Die/README.md

-# NTLM: THe Legacy Protocol That Won't Die
+# NTLM: The Legacy Protocol That Won't Die

 **Speaker:** Elad Shamir